muraSHUki/SP25_AE370/README.md

 # AE370 Projects

-This repository contains the course projects conducted in **AE370 - Aerospace Numerical Methods** taught by Professor Goza during the Spring semester of 2025 at the Univeristy of Illinois at Urbana-Champaign.
+This repository contains the course projects conducted in **AE370 - Aerospace Numerical Methods** taught by [Professor Andres Goza](https://aerospace.illinois.edu/directory/profile/agoza) during the Spring semester of 2025 at the Univeristy of Illinois at Urbana-Champaign.
 This course, as the name suggests, provides a hands-on introduction to core numerical methods essential for solving real-world aerospace engineering problems.
 Emphasis is placed on both the theoretical foundations and computational implementation of techniques used across structural mechanics, aerodynamics, and flight dynamics.